SportsVybe/web3/README.md

 - Sponsored NFT Airdrops to challenges or events
 - Allow teams to create NFTs for team members

-Follow us on Twitter [@sportsvybe](https://www.twitter.com/SportsVybe)
+Follow our Journey on DevPost [SportsVybe: Play Sports to Earn](https://devpost.com/software/sportsvybe-play-sports-to-earn) Follow us on Twitter [@sportsvybe](https://www.twitter.com/SportsVybe)